Tzvayim/theArk/README.md

 - search for other users
 - Google Maps API implementation for visual search
 - heatmap on frontpage under hero div

+## Todo

+- add url callbacks depending on development or production